cloudwatt/applications/bundle-jessie-strongswan/README_EN.md

 Once all these conditions fulfilled:

-* le serveur de la stack, qui héberge Strongswan, peut contacter toutes les machines du sous-réseau de l'autre côté du tunnel.
+* the server of the stack, which hosts Strongswan, can contact all the machines of the subnet on the other side of the tunnel.
-* Tout serveur démarré dans le sous-réseau de votre stack pourra contacter toutes les machines du sous-réseau de l'autre côté du tunnel.
+* whatever server started in the subnet of our stack can contact whatever machines of the subnet on the other side of the tunnel.

 ### Ready to play?

-Si vous ne disposez pas d'un partenaire de tunnel, rien ne vous empêche de jouer avec Strongswan en démarrant une deuxième stack (que nous pourrions appeler ROBIN par exemple) en inversant les valeurs de local_cidr et partner_cidr et de faire la post-installation de chacune des stacks avec la valeur de l'IP flottante attribuée à l'autre.
+If you do not have a partner to test the tunnel, nothing prevents you to play with Strongswan by starting a second stack (which we could call ROBIN example) by reversing the values of local_cidr and partner_cidr and make the post-installation of each of the stacks with the value of the floating IP assigned to the other one.

 * Start a BATMAN stack as described above
 * Get its floating IP